sonnydb/groupe-lora/Readme.md

-create an rsa key pair by using command line keygen copy and paste the file id_rsa.pub which contein the public key under .ssh in the file authorized_keys. sign in scaleway and paste the public key under credentials in the key section connect to the instance by using ssh root@51.15.121.199
+create an rsa key pair by using command line keygen copy and paste the file id_rsa.pub which contein the public key under .ssh in the file authorized_keys. sign in scaleway and paste the public key under credentials in the key section connect to the instance by using ssh root@51.15.121.199 and open a new terminal for what is following

 once conected to the instance: